 Answer: I posted recipes for natural healthy soda at my website, so today I’m going to tell you to try chai!
 In China, Russia and India, the word “chai” simply means “tea.”
-In America, not too long ago, some clever marketing folks decided to use the word for a special blend containing aromatic spices native to India, and now you can find chai drinks everywhere.
-Yay.
+In America, some clever marketing folks decided to use the word for a special blend containing aromatic spices native to India, and now you can find chai drinks everywhere.
+Yay! 🍵

 I’m a huge tea fanatic myself, and chai is one of my favorites along with matcha, tulsi and rooibos.
 Chai starts with black tea, a powerful antioxidant which has anti-cancer compounds in and of itself.
 The individual spices that make up chai are also medicinally active: